aicenter/ShoDi/AMOD_README.md

   * `cd cmakedata`
   * `cmake ..`
 2. Now invoke the `shortestPathsPreprocessor` target of the created `Makefile`:
-  * `make shortestPathsPreprocessor`
+  * `cmake --build . --target shortestPathsPreprocessor`
 3. Then invoke the `shortestPaths` target of the created `Makefile`:
-  * `make shortestPaths`
+  * `cmake --build . --target shortestPaths`

-After this, you should acquire a runnable application `shortestPathsPreprocessor` and a shared library `libshortestPaths.so` in Linux or their equivalents in other operating systems.
+After this, you should acquire a runnable application `shortestPathsPreprocessor` and a shared library `libshortestPaths.so` in Linux or `shortestPaths.dll` in Windows.
 This result can also be achieved by simply loading this project into your favourite IDE and then using the tools provided by it.

 Creating the data structure required for the query algorithm
 ------------------------------------------------------------

-Let us now assume that we want to use Transit Node Routing with Arc Flags in Amod, that is the `TNRAFTravelTimeProvider`.
+Let us now assume that we want to use Transit Node Routing with Arc Flags in Amodsim, that is the `TNRAFTravelTimeProvider`.
 If we wanted to use Contraction Hierarchies or Transit Node Routing, the process would be fairly similar.

 To precompute the data structure, we first need an input graph.
 Assume we have our desired road network in the form of two `GeoJSON` files `nodes.geojson` and `edges.geojson`.
 We can use the provided Python script to transform those two files into an input graph for the `preprocessor`.